Sackett Street Writers

 • FAQ

-Location: Meetings via video every other Wednesday 7-9pm EST
+Location: Meetings via video every OTHER *wknight tbd* 7-9pm ET

 This section of Manuscript Generator is intended for writers who have not participated in a previous Manuscript Generator class.